 Purpose of the P-Trap Under Your Sink or Toilet

-The P-trap has several important functions.
+The P-trap under your kitchen or bathroom sink has several important functions.
 Its U-shaped curve traps water, hence its name.
 This water prevents sewer gases from moving through the pipe, up the drain, and into your living spaces.
-Without the P-trap, your home would get smelly.
+Without the P-trap plumbing, your home would get smelly.

 Another purpose of the P-trap is to catch debris.
-It will collect the hair, soap scum, fuzz, and other detritus that settle out of the wastewater you rinse or flush.
+The drain trap will collect the hair, soap scum, fuzz, and other detritus that settle out of the wastewater you rinse or flush.
 The P-trap has a clean-out for removing this gunk, which may help if your sink drains slowly.

 The P-trap also offers some peace of mind.
 If you’re washing your hands, and you accidentally drop your wedding or engagement ring down the sink, chances are very good that it will end up in the P-trap instead of your main sewer drain.
 (It may very well have saved your marriage.)
 The P-trap can catch pieces of jewelry, coins, and other small items that easily fit down the sink or toilet drain.